WWE Rumors: Recently Released Hall Of Famer Expected To Be Signed Again Soon

 In mid-April, WWE made several cost-cutting moves, which resulted in the releases of nearly two dozen superstars.
-One of the biggest names released was Hall of Famer Kurt Angle, who has always been a fan-favorite, and it was shocking when they let him go.
+One of the biggest names released was Hall of Famer Kurt Angle, who has always been a fan favorite, and it was shocking when they let him go.
 Rumors are swirling that even with his recent release, WWE is planning on bringing him back much sooner than anyone could have expected.

 On this week’s episode of NXT, Angle was brought back as the special guest referee for the Fight Pit Match between Matt Riddle and Timothy Thatcher.
-At that time, there was not much known as to Angle’s return except that he made a one-off appearance, as reported by The Inquisitr.
+At that time, there was not much known about Angle’s return except that he made a one-off appearance, as reported by The Inquisitr.

 Last night on Friday Night SmackDown, Angle appeared backstage to introduce Riddle as the newest member of the blue brand.